gmuraleekrishna/fashion-mnist-pytorch/README.md

 ## Training

-Run training by running `python mnist_pytorch.py --tensorboard`
+Run training by running `python mnist_pytorch.py --tensorboard`.
+Best weights will be saved in `fashion-mnist.pth`.

 ## Testing